tdbe/openxr-vulkan-gamedev-framework/readme.md

 OpenXR/Vulkan/C++ Gameplay, Input, and Rendering fundamentals, on top of @janhsimon's excellent timesaving openxr-vulkan-example.

 Quickly make a performant XR game with common-sense gamedev principles.
 Explained; technical + friendly, conversational, human-speak tutorial style of how it's set up.
-Because there's quite a bit fo evidence that khronos(openxr&vulkan) know not of what a hoo-man is. 🙃
+Because there's quite a bit of evidence that khronos(openxr&vulkan) know not of what a hoo-man is. 🙃

 # My feature stack so far: